slimtoolkit/slim/README.md

 ### PHASE 3 (ACTIVE)

-Make sure it works with other images.
+* Do a better job with links [DONE] The test image is now even smaller (was: 40MB, now: 14.22MB)

-Do a better job with links.
+* Make sure it works with other images.

-Split "monitor" from "launcher" (as it's supposed to work :-))
+* Split "monitor" from "launcher" (as it's supposed to work :-))

-Add scripting language dependency discovery to the "scanner" app.
+* Add scripting language dependency discovery to the "scanner" app.

-Support additional command line parameters to specify CMD, VOLUME, ENV info.
+* Support additional command line parameters to specify CMD, VOLUME, ENV info.

-Build/use a custom Boot2docker kernel with every required feature turned on.
+* Build/use a custom Boot2docker kernel with every required feature turned on.

-Explore additional dependency discovery methods.
+* Explore additional dependency discovery methods.

-"Live" image create mode - to create new images from containers where users install their applications interactively.
+* "Live" image create mode - to create new images from containers where users install their applications interactively.

 ## HOW